Margaret Haughery: Life in New Orleans

-During Margaret's perilous and yet fruitful lifetime spent in New Orleans, mosquito-borne yellow fever epidemics remained a constant threat; during one three-year period alone, in 1853–55 the viral illness claimed 13,000.
-Margaret also braved and survived the 1856 Last Island Hurricane and the 1849 Mississippi River levee breach upriver from the city, the worst flooding the city had ever seen.
-The Sauvé's Crevasse flood left 12,000 homeless.
+Throughout Margaret's lifetime in New Orleans, yellow fever epidemics transmitted by mosquitoes posed an ongoing threat.
+Between 1853 and 1855 alone, approximately 13,000 deaths were attributed to the disease.
+She also survived the 1856 Last Island Hurricane and the 1849 breach of the Mississippi River levee upriver from the city, the most severe flooding experienced by New Orleans at that time.
+The resulting Sauvé's Crevasse flood displaced an estimated 12,000 residents.